 During the last five years, the average number of seats per departure had been fluctuating with changes in service.
 A general increase has been noted reflecting new Delta Air Lines service in CRJ-900 aircraft, Allegiant Airlines service in larger aircraft, and a general effort by airlines to fill aircraft by changing flight frequency.
-The passenger load factor, the measure of the number of passenger seats as compared to the available seats, increased overall the past five years to 85.61 percent in 2014.
+The passenger load factor, the measure of the number of passenger seats as compared to the available seats, increased overall the past five years to 85.39 percent in 2014.
+In 2015, however, the BTS-reported load factor dropped to 80.14 percent.

-Table 3-11 - Passenger Aircraft Flight Analysis
+Table 3-12 - Passenger Aircraft Flight Analysis